 From European dishes to local seafood and plenty of Australian favourites, you will find a great mix of multicultural cuisine as it is a melting pot of international immigrants.

-Here are a few of our favorite places to eat in Adelaide.
+Here are a few of our favorite places to eat in Adelaide, South Australia.

 Bakery on O’Connell is a popular cafe among the locals in Adelaide that is known for its traditional meat pies.
 They also serve up hearty breakfast sandwiches, pastries, smoothies, shakes and Nutella frappes.